AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors: The Model

 \section{The Model}

-In this section, we first describe the PEFs path loss model with multiple PLEs, wherein each PLE stands for the parameter of a certain environmental obstacle type (e.g., buildings), and the details of characterizing environment-based path loss will also be given in this section.
-Then, we reveal the relationship between the PEFs model and the log-distance path loss model under special conditions.
+In this section, we first describe the AMPLE path loss model, wherein each PLE stands for the parameter of an environmental obstacle type (e.g., building, as a region type), and present the details of computing the environment-based path loss.
+Then, we reveal the relationship between the AMPLE model and the log-distance model under special conditions.
+We also give a discussion about the AMPLE model.